pahowart/ampread/README.md

 4. APC UPS with apcupsd and multimon running to get utility AC voltage

-5. io.adafruit account to display sensor data or an instance of influxDB
+5. io.adafruit account to display sensor data or

+6. an instance of influxDB with grafana to display dashboard

 So far there are three versions:

-  i) adafruit_io with no exception handling and
+  i) adafruit_io with no exception handling (no longer under development)

-  ii) adafruit_io_v1d with basic exception handling and holiday schedule implemented.
+  ii) adafruit_io_v1d with basic exception handling and holiday schedule implemented. (no longer under development)

   iii) ampread_influxdb - use with influxdb and grafana for graphic readout.
+(See screen shot)

 For the grafana/influxdb instance I used the following docker build on unbuntu 16.04: https://hub.docker.com/r/samuelebistoletti/docker-statsd-influxdb-grafana/

-You can import my grafana dashboard using the ampread.json file.
+You can import my grafana dashboard using the "grafana ampread dashboard.json" file.

 I have no idea how to use github correctly for version control etc. Figuring that out is for another day.